SAP-samples/teched2023-AD164/README.md

  ![architecture](exercises/ex0/images/RAP_bigpicture.png)

- You can find a more information on RAP concepts on the [SAP Help Portal](https://blogs.sap.com/2019/10/25/getting-started-with-the-abap-restful-programming-model/).
+ You can find a more information on RAP concepts on the [Getting Started with the ABAP RESTful Application Programming Model (RAP) Blog](https://blogs.sap.com/2019/10/25/getting-started-with-the-abap-restful-programming-model/).

  </details>